 (f) The contractor agrees to permit the necessary polygraph interview of contractor and subcontractor personnel requiring access to SCI information.
+It is understood that the polygraph interview will be limited to counter-intelligence issues.

 (g) The Government shall be afforded full, free, and uninhibited access to all facilities, installations, technical capabilities, operations, documentation, records, and data bases for the purpose of assessing the efficacy and efficiency of the contractor's safeguards against threats and hazards to the availability, integrity, and confidentiality of Buyer's customer information.